Human Activity Recognition with CNN

 Confusion Matrix

-• confusion matrix is a table that is often used to describe the performance of a classification model (or "classifier") on a set of test data for which the true values are known.
+• A confusion matrix is a table that is often used to describe the performance of a classification model (or "classifier") on a set of test data for which the true values are known.

 • Each row of the matrix represents the instances in a predicted class while each column represents the instances in an actual class (or vice versa)